YinnyF/dogbnb/README.md

 I want to be able to log into my account

 As a signed in user
-So that I can see the properties that listen
+So that I can see the properties that are listed
-I want to be able to view the spaces in a list
+I want to be able to view the spaces on a list
 ```